Local SEO

 Conclusion

-Keep in mind when doing local search and social optimization is that it takes time to see the fruits of your labor.
+Remember when doing a local search and social optimization that it takes time to see the fruits of your labor.

 Let us know in the comments section if you have any questions about this handy little cheat sheet for local business SEO practices.